abhinavtk/flaxandteal-exercise/README.md

 This Rust project implements the Runge-Kutta 4th Order method for solving initial value problem (IVP) and the Burgers equation for fluid flow. <br>

 ## Overview
-The Runge-Kutta 4th Order method is a numerical technique used to approximate the solution of ordinary differential equations (ODEs).
-It is particularly useful for solving initial value problems where the value of the function and its derivative(s) at a single point are known.<br>
+The Runge-Kutta 4th order (RK4) method is a widely used numerical technique for solving ordinary differential equations (ODEs).
+It is a higher-order method that provides relatively accurate solutions compared to simpler methods like Euler's method.<br>

-The Burgers equation is a fundamental partial differential equation in fluid mechanics that describes the behavior of viscous fluids.
-The solver provided in this project utilizes the Runge-Kutta 4th Order method to approximate the solution of the Burgers equation. <br>

 ## Source Files
-1. [rk4_ivp.rs](https://github.com/abhinavtk/flaxandteal-exercise/blob/main/src/rk4_ivp.rs) - Contains the implementation of the Runge-Kutta 4th Order method for solving initial value problems.
+1. [rk4_ivp.rs](https://github.com/abhinavtk/flaxandteal-exercise/blob/main/src/rk4_ivp.rs) - Contains the implementation of the Runge-Kutta 4th Order method for solving an initial value problem.
 2. [rk4_burgers.rs](https://github.com/abhinavtk/flaxandteal-exercise/blob/main/src/rk4_burgers.rs) - Contains the implementation of the Runge-Kutta 4th Order method for solving the Burgers equation for fluid flow. <br>

 ## Usage